gavinjny/goldsmith/README.md

 # About
-This project is a demonstration Github pipeline(Goldsmith) to create, update and deploy a golden image for a fictitious company (Storefront).
-The pipeline modifies AWS AMI, EC2, ASG, ALB, Cloudwatch.
-[Monitoring and automatic testing included??]
+This project is a demonstration Github pipeline(Goldsmith) to create, update and deploy golden images.
+The infrastructure hosts http://www.gavinjny.com, which only displays a copy of my resume.
+The pipeline modifies AWS AMI, EC2, ASG, ALB.

 **Features**
 1. Updates golden image and EC2s on AWS
 2. Creates new or use existing golden image
-2. Deploys Ubuntu EC2 using canary deployment
+2. Deploys Ubuntu EC2 using rolling deployment
+3. Uses auto scaling
 3. Automated testing of images
 4. Automated end to end
 5. Application management
 6. Monitoring with CloudWatch
-7. Notification via Trello
+7. Test result notification via email
-8. Escalated user support

-**Skills**
+**Skills Demonstrated**
 1. Bash
 1. Ansible
 1. Terraform